bobappleyard/cc_lisp/spec/syntax.md

 * A number is either an integer or a real.
 	- An integer is a sequence of digits.
-	- A real is two sequences of digits separated by a decimal point.
+	- A real number is two sequences of digits separated by a decimal point.
+	- A number prefixed with a dash is negative.
+Otherwise it is positive.
 * A string is a sequence of characters surrounded by double quotes.
 	- Characters preceded by a backslash are escaped characters.
 * A symbol is a sequence of characters that are not quotes, double quotes, parentheses or whitespace and